wib100/HCPBridgeMqtt-WiB/README.md

+EXPERIMENTAL: this branch is an Experimental build using the https://github.com/kfroeschl/HCPBridgeHomeAssistant/tree/rewrite repository who implemented the emelianov/modbus-esp8266.

 NOTE: this is a fork of the work of various people who did 99.5% of the work.
 I just did some cleanups, fixed small bugs added a Proximity sensor and a venting Switch.

 # HCPBridge with MQTT + HomeAssistant Support